maupilia/SRT/sphinx/NuragheScratch/restart.rst

     ``SRTActiveSurfaceGUIClient &``

    The related graphical interface is now open.
-Wait a few minutes until the single attuators become green.
+Wait a few minutes until the single squares (representing the attuators) become green.